Explicit Explore, Exploit, or Escape ($E^4$): near-optimal safety-constrained reinforcement learning in polynomial time: Introduction

-Reinforcement learning research has traditionally been studied from two angles, namely model-free and model-based RL, within the framework of Markov decision processes (MDPs).
-In model-free RL (e.g. \citep{Watkins1992,Rummery1994}), the RL agent has no model of the environment and only learns the long-term cumulative reward associated with the action taken in a given state.
-Deep model-free RL \citep{Mnih2015,Schulman2017a} additionally incorporates the expressive power of deep neural networks for high performance across a variety of simulation environments.
-Such methods will result in a lot of trial and error before learning the correct strategy.
-In model-based RL \citep{Kearns2002,Brafman2002,Strehl2006}, the RL agent learns a model of the environment, including the transitions between states and the reward function, which can then be used to compute the long-term cumulative reward.
-Since learning in the real world may come with high-cost failures, a key benefit of model-based RL is that they allow to repeatedly sample trajectories from the environment model to estimate the cumulative reward without requiring too many real world samples and therefore, failures.
+RL research has traditionally been studied from two angles, namely model-free and model-based RL, within the framework of Markov decision processes (MDPs).
+In model-free RL (e.g. \cite{Watkins1992,Rummery1994}), the RL agent has no model of the environment and only learns the long-term cumulative reward associated with the action taken in a given state.
+Deep model-free RL (e.g. \cite{Mnih2015,Schulman2017a}) additionally incorporates the expressive power of deep neural networks for high performance across a variety of simulation environments.
+Such methods do not consider safety throughout the exploration process, and therefore are likely to violate safety criteria.
+In model-based RL (e.g. \cite{Kearns2002,Brafman2002,Strehl2006}), the RL agent learns a model of the environment, including the transitions between states and the reward function, which can then be used to compute the long-term cumulative reward.
+Since learning in the real world may come with high-cost failures, a key benefit of model-based RL is the use of offline optimisation, which can sample trajectories from the environment model without requiring too many real world samples and therefore, failures.
 Consequently, model-based RL provides improved sample complexity and may also be beneficial for safety.
 Before model-based RL can be used in long-term safety-critical applications, at least four requirements must be satisfied, namely constraint-satisfaction, safe exploration, robustness to model errors, and applicability in non-episodic environments.

 Constraint-satisfaction means that the agent must not violate any of the safety constraints defined by the user.
-The main framework for dealing with constraints is constrained Markov decision processes (CMDPs) \citep{Altman1999}, which aims to optimise the long-term reward subject to constraints over a long-term constraint-cost function.
+The main framework for dealing with such constraints in this general manner is constrained Markov decision processes (CMDPs) \citep{Altman1999}, which aims to optimise the long-term reward subject to constraints over a long-term constraint-cost function; in particular, the RL agent is given a maximum budget of cumulative constraint-cost which cannot be exceeded.
 Traditionally, CMDPs are solved by linear programming, and more recently by policy optimisation methods for high-dimensional control problems \citep{Achiam2017}.